Zot1881/firmware/README.md

 Main purpose of this fork is to add ability to configure per key color.

-To acheve this new cacro commands were added:
+To acheve this new macro commands were added:

 Enable new coloring scheme via perKey option in backlight.strategy command